 Asuswrt-merlin officially supports the following router models:

 - RT-AC1900P (same firmware as RT-AC68U)

 Open a web browser and enter the IP address of your router, which is normally 192.168.1.1.
-Sometimes this address is in conflict with other routers so in this tutorial our LAN IP address is 192.168.11.1 , It is possible to change it in Advanced Settings > LAN
+In this tutorial our LAN IP address is 192.168.1.1 , It is possible to change it in Advanced Settings > LAN

 In Advanced Settings click on VPN

 Click on the "VPN Client" tab at the top of your screen and then click on "OpenVPN" in order to create a VPN connection.

 Download the Android configuration file from Mullvads website, and then click on Browse button.

 Click on the Mullvad configuration file and then open.

 You will now see the OpenVPN client settings, make sure that your settings match below.